Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 First, we added a metavariable, and you'll immediately notice this looks nothing like a normal function parameter in Rust.

-In `macro_rules!`, we can parameterise toekns into "metavariables" which are preceded by a dollar symbol, followed by a colon, and what's called a fragment-specifier (sometimes refered to as a designator).
+In `macro_rules!`, we can parameterise tokens into "metavariables" which are preceded by a dollar symbol, followed by a colon, and what's called a fragment-specifier (sometimes referred to as a designator).

 Fragment-specifiers are a bit like types but are specific to how we think about how Rust classifies tokens trees.
 We can't specify "str" here, but we can specify that it's a `literal`, which is any raw value, such as a string slice, a number, a boolean, etc.

-You might wonder what will happen if our macro gets a literal thats not a `str` and the answer is it won't compile and the person who passed in the non-`str` will get an error relating the the `.push_str` method on `String`.
+You might wonder what will happen if our macro gets a literal that's not a `str` and the answer is it won't compile and the person who passed in the non-`str` will get an error relating the `.push_str` method on `String`.

 There are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them later in the section.